Pylons/pyramid/docs/glossary.rst

    coverage
-      A measurement of code coverage, usually expressed as a percentage of which lines of code have been executed over which lines are executable, typically run during test execution.
+      A measurement of code coverage, usually expressed as a percentage of which lines of code have been executed over which lines are executable, typically run during test execution. execution policy
+      A policy which wraps the :term:`router` by creating the request object and sending it through the request pipeline.
+      See :class:`pyramid.config.Configurator.set_execution_policy`.